The comedy stuff...

 My next stage comedy was It’s Now Or Never!
 Directed by Marina Calderone, it starred Peter Polycarpou (Birds of a Feather) and Tony Roper (Rab C. Nesbitt), Heather Alexander and Leyton Sommers as Elvis.
 The play is published by Josef Weinberger Ltd and a new revamped script is currently available.

-My experience in working as a tour guide for the Big Bus Company led to my theatrical comedy Topless, a one-woman play set on an open-top London sightseeing bus, coming about.
+My experience in working as a tour guide for the Big Bus Company led to my theatrical comedy Topless, a one-woman play set on an open-top London sightseeing bus.
 It ran for two seasons in London and was the first play anywhere in the world to be performed on top of a sightseeing bus driving through the streets of the capital.

 Topless in Philadelphia followed in 2009 and Topless in Sydney in 2014.
 I am currently writing Topless in Las Vegas and Topless in New York.